vadiimXD/Phone-Shop/README.md

 ### How to start Back-End server?
 1.First need to download all packages with npm i (in Back-End folder).
-2.To start Back-End server need to type in terminal or cli "npm start".
+2.To start Back-End server need to type in terminal or cli `npm start`.

 ## Front-End